JoeChandler73/daisy-container/README.md

 ### Creating the Daisy Development Container

-Open the checked out folder in vscode and when prompted choose 'Reopen in continer'.
+Open the checked out folder in vscode and when prompted choose 'Re-open in container'.

 This will take quite a while first time as the full container has to be built, tools installed, Daisy code cloned and libraries built.